 Needing to meet with a client?
 Any travel expenses you incur during the regular course of doing business, these expenses can generally be written off.
-For example, a flight to another city, the rental car, and nights at a hotel could all be considered a viable expense to write off if that trip and those resources were paid for in order to conduct business.
+For example, a flight to another city, a rental car, and nights at a hotel could all be viable expenses to write off if that trip and those resources were paid for to conduct business.
 If you rented the car and only ever went on joy rides, it likely wouldn’t count.

 6. Qualified Business Income Deduction

-Thanks to the Tax Cuts and Jobs Act, there is a standard income deduction in place for most businesses that make under a certain dollar amount.
-For most Sole Proprietors, LLCs, S-Corps, and Partnerships, expect a 20% income deduction right off the top before anything else.
-For small business owners where their taxes are pass-through and personal taxable income is $157,000 or more ($315,000 filing jointly), the credit starts to phase out.
+Thanks to the Tax Cuts and Jobs Act, a standard income deduction is in place for most businesses that make under a specific dollar amount.
+Most Sole Proprietors, LLCs, S-Corps, and Partnerships, expect a 20% income deduction right off the top before anything else.
+For small business owners where taxes are pass-through and personal taxable income is $157,000 or more ($315,000 filing jointly), the credit starts to phase out.

 7. Repairs to Your Space

-It costs money to keep a business space up and running and serving customers.
+It costs money to keep a business space running and serving customers.
 Leaky pipe?
 A new hole in the roof?
 Repairs to a business space can generally be deducted.

-Personal owned vehicles (including leased) used for business purposes can be deducted from your business’ taxes in a couple of different ways.
+Personal-owned vehicles (including leased) used for business purposes can be deducted from your business taxes in several ways.
 The most common is to take a mileage record of all the business activity.
 Pair that with the standard IRS mileage rate of $0.58 per mile.

-For example: if you use your personal vehicle for business and drove a total of 300 miles for business purposes, that’s $174 to deduct.
+For example: if you use your vehicle for business and drove 300 miles for business purposes, that’s $174 to deduct.

 The alternative is to record actual documented expenses such as gas, repairs, tires, insurance, registration, etc., and calculate the percentage of time the vehicle was used for business purposes.
 If all the explicit vehicle costs were $930 for a month and the vehicle was used 35% of the time for business, that’s $325.50 to deduct.